WoltLab/docs.woltlab.com/docs/migration_wsc-52_php.md

----
-title: Migrating from WSC 5.2 - PHP
+# Migrating from WSC 5.2 - PHP
-sidebar: sidebar
-permalink: migration_wsc-52_php.html
-folder: migration/wsc-52
----

 ## Comments